 The name Velaa comes from the sea turtles that inhabit the island, and they feature prominently in the hotel's contemporary design.

 Privacy and comfort are the focus at Velaa Private Island.
 You'll find it hard to choose between the beachfront and over-water accommodations, as they're both sumptuous and subtlety classy in muted colors.
 All come with butlers, and alluring outdoor spaces with alfresco dining areas, bathrooms, day beds, and private swimming pools.
 However, those above the water also have glass viewing panels in the floors of their living rooms, and face either the sunrise or the sunset.
 For the ultimate honeymoon, look no further than the exclusive one-bedroom Romantic Pool Residence.
 It's only accessible by boat.

-- Rooms: 43 villas and residences, 18 of which are over-water.
+- Rooms: 47 villas, houses, and residences, 18 of which are over-water.
 The largest has four bedrooms, spread over two levels on a private stretch of beach.

-- Rates: Expect to pay around $3,400 rupees upwards per night, during peak season.
+- Rates: Expect to pay around $2,750 USD upwards per night, during peak season.
 This includes breakfast and taxes/service charges.
-Rates drop to around $2,000 rupees upwards per night during the low season.
+Rates drop to around $1,800 USD upwards per night during the low season.

 - Facilities: Spa, yoga, golf course, tennis court, dive center, fleet of marine vessels (including a submarine and luxury yacht), kid's club, swimming pool, boutiques, library, three restaurants, two bars (including one by the poolside with DJ), and the largest wine and champagne collection in the Maldives.

 - Hotel Website.

 Location: Randheli Island, Noonu Atoll.
 40 minutes north of Male by seaplane.